Social media is one of the most powerful tools a business can use to market itself.

 Social media management tools save time

-Tools like Tweetdeck, Hootsuite and Sprout Social are invaluable when it comes to managing your social media pages.
+Resources similar to this social media management software from Reputation, as well as tools like Tweetdeck, Hootsuite, and Sprout Social, are all invaluable when it comes to managing your social media pages.

 These allow you to save time by scheduling posts, and include content calendar functions to plan a weekly strategy that is timely and relevant to your audience.